JosephKemper/Diving-into-Programming/Outline Thinking Like a Programmer.md

 # Thinking Like a Programmer: A Comprehensive Guide to Mastery in Programming

-## Preface: Embracing the Guiding Principles of Pursuing Mastery
+## Chapter 0 Preface: Embracing the Guiding Principles of Pursuing Mastery
 - Introduce the author's personal journey and motivation for writing the book.
 - Explain the five Guiding Principles (Never step beyond the role of a learner; Strive jealously for failure; Obliterate your comfort zone; Work with ruthless intentionality; Master through teaching) and how they shape the book's approach.
 - Discuss why "thinking like a programmer" is more than syntax—it's about mindset, problem-solving, and long-term architectural vision.